Government & NGO Job CV Format (2026)

 Common mistakes to avoid

-What is the CV format for government jobs in your local languagedesh?
+What is the CV format for government jobs?

-A formal single-column document with full personal details, a short objective, a complete education table from secondary school upward, reverse-order work experience matched to the circular, training and skills, and references/declaration when requested.
-A formal template fits the tone.
+A formal single-column document: full personal details, a short objective naming the post, a complete education table from secondary school upward, reverse-order work experience mapped to the advert, training and skills, then references and a declaration where they are asked for.

-What personal details should I include for a government CV?
+What personal details go on a government CV?

 How is an NGO CV different?

-NGO CVs emphasise fieldwork, community engagement, monitoring & evaluation, report writing, and donor-funded project experience.
-Larger NGOs use ATS, so keep the layout clean and mirror the keywords from the job advert.
+NGO CVs weight fieldwork, community engagement, monitoring and evaluation, report writing and donor-funded project experience.
+Larger NGOs screen through an ATS, so keep the layout plain and mirror the wording of the advert.

 Should I include references on a government or NGO CV?

-Often yes — two references with name, designation, and contact are commonly expected, and some applications require a signed declaration of accuracy.
-Add them whenever the circular requests them.
+Usually yes.
+Two references with name, designation and contact details are commonly expected, and some applications require a signed declaration that everything you have stated is accurate.
+Add both whenever the advert requests them.